Grootfontein: Politics

 Grootfontein is governed by a municipal council that has seven seats.

 The 2015 local authority election was won by Namibia's ruling SWAPO party which gained five seats and 2,019 votes.
 One seat each went to the Democratic Turnhalle Alliance (DTA, 546 votes) and to the All People's Party (APP, 154 votes).
 SWAPO also won the 2020 local authority election, obtaining 1,727 votes and gaining four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 653 votes and gained two seats.
 The remaining seat went to the Popular Democratic Movement (PDM, the new name of the DTA) with 309 votes.

 Education

-Previously, the German school Regierungsschule Grootfontein had been in Grootfonten.
+Previously, the German school Regierungsschule Grootfontein had been in Grootfontein.
 In 1965, it had four teachers and 117 learners and was supported by the German government.

 Nowadays, Grootfontein is home to four high schools, Grootfontein Secondary School, Otjiwanda High School Friedrich Awaseb Senior Secondary School, and a private school named Karstveld Academy.
 Further the primary schools Luiperdheuwel, Kalenga, Makalani, Omulunga and Wilhelm Nortier are located here.
 The city also hosts a private German medium primary school (Deutsche Privatschule Grootfontein – DPG).